-- DO NOT smoke while refueling, and stay away from an open flame or where gasoline fumes may be ignited by spark. - Refuel only in a well ventilated area, or refuel outdoors. - Store gasoline in an approved container and keep it out of the reach of children. - Add fuel before starting the engine.
-Never remove the cap of the fuel tank or add fuel when engine is running or when the engine is hot. - Never fill the fuel tank so that the gasoline level rises above a level that is 1/2" below the bottom of the filler neck to allow for gasoline expansion and prevent fuel spillage. - If fuel is spilled, DO NOT attempt to start the engine.
-Move away from the area of the spill and avoid creating any source of ignition until fuel vapors have dissipated.
+- DO NOT smoke while refueling, and stay away from an open flame or where gasoline fumes may be ignited by spark. - Refuel only outdoors. - Store gasoline in an approved container and keep it out of the reach of children. - ◆ Add fuel before starting the engine.
+Never remove the cap of the fuel tank or add fuel when engine is running or when the engine is hot. - Never fill the fuel tank so that the gasoline level rises above a level that is 1/2" (1.3 cm) below the bottom of the filler neck to allow for gasoline expansion and prevent fuel spillage. - If fuel is spilled, DO NOT attempt to start the engine.
+Move away from the area of the spill and avoid creating any source of ignition until fuel vapors have dissipated. - Do not operate without entire exhaust system in place and in proper working condition.